uthcode/learntosolveit/source/python.rst

   thread and Python threads execute as separate kernel-managed threads, running in parallel with all other threads in the system.
 Uhm, almost.

-* many aspects of Python’s CPython implementation are not thread safe.
+* Many aspects of Python’s CPython implementation are not thread safe.
 This is has some benefits, like simplifying the implementation of easy-to-screw-up pieces of code and guaranteed atomicity of many Python operations, but it also means that a mechanism must be put in place to prevent two (or more)